Doctoral Studies

 Supervisor: M. Goliomytis

-PhD Thesis: “Study of parameters related to the expression of aggressive behavior in pigs.”
+Thesis: “Study of parameters associated with the manifestation of aggressive behaviour in pigs.”

 Laboratory: Animal Breeding & Husbandry